 The dark, medium size eyes are set wide apart to allow a full range of vision and to avoid injury to both, at one time, in a skirmish with man or beast.
 Cosmetically, they square off the center area of the face and contribute immensely to the keen, alert, and intelligent expression.

-Few faults are mentioned in the AKC standard, so when a particular characteristic is pointed out, it should be carefully noted, “Lack of foreface with nostrils set on top of the muzzle is a reversion to the Bulldog and is very undesirable.”
+Few faults are mentioned in the AKC Bullmastiff Breed Standard, so when a particular characteristic is pointed out, it should be carefully noted, “Lack of foreface with nostrils set on top of the muzzle is a reversion to the Bulldog and is very undesirable.”
 This is not to be confused with a pugnacious chin resulting from an undershot jaw.
 To differentiate between the two, look at the angle of the nose as it departs from the bridge of the muzzle.
 In profile, if the front of the nose forms a 45-degree angle with the top line of the nose, it should not generally be considered a reversion to the Bulldog.
 A far more common nose fault in Bullmastiffs are small or pinched nostrils.

 The mouth is broad and the canine teeth set wide to square off the jaw.
 It has been argued that the level bite is not normally considered functional.
 In the case of the Bullmastiff, which was developed to knock down and hold a man without mauling or inflicting unnecessary injuries, this type of bite is, indeed, suited to the purpose.
 The very “inefficiency” of the level or slightly undershot bite allows a person to be held without much of the ripping or slashing often encountered with the scissors or pincer bite found in many of the herding or guarding breeds.